arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 Saving energy is vital for many projects, particularly those deployed in remote areas or with a limited power supply.
 The Nicla Sense Env supports a deep sleep mode that can help to minimize the board's power consumption.

-***Deep sleep is essential for extending battery life and reducing energy use when the board is not collecting data or performing tasks.
+***Deep sleep is essential for extending battery life and minimizing energy consumption when the board is not collecting data or performing tasks.
 It is necessary for battery-powered or power-constrained applications.***

 The example sketch shown below demonstrates how to put the Nicla Sense Env board into deep sleep mode using the `Arduino_NiclaSenseEnv` library API: